 A 29 minute podcast that weaves together voices of those involved the ceremony.

-Jamie Pinkham, Nez Perce tribal member and Principal Deputy Assistant Secretary of the Army for Civil Works, talks about the importance of the Redheart Memorial.
+Jaime Pinkham, Nez Perce tribal member and Principal Deputy Assistant Secretary of the Army for Civil Works, talks about the importance of the Redheart Memorial.

 Former Vancouver Mayor Royce Pollard speaks about his role in the Redheart Memorial.